iOS-Goodies/iOS-Goodies/Issues/Week232.md

 😱It's happening!!!
 WWDC starts on Monday!!
 The schedule is available in the [official iOS app](https://itunes.apple.com/us/app/wwdc/id640199958?mt=8), and there's also an [unofficial WWDC app for macOS](https://wwdc.io/).
-And check your local iOS dev community, they may be organizing a screening :)
+And check your local iOS dev community, they may be organizing a screening :).
+The Keynote will be [live streamed](https://www.apple.com/apple-events/june-2018/), so you can watch it from wherever you are.

 **Articles**